ansible/ansible-container/docs/rst/getting_started.rst

 .. note::

     The Django and Nginx server share a named volume, so that static assets collected from Django can be served by Nginx.
+Versus the Docker-engine-specific ``volumes_from`` directive, this approach is far more cross-platform.

 Finally, we set up a PostgreSQL database server using a stock image from Docker Hub: